FrontMatter/web-documentation-nextjs/content/docs/index.md

 ## Overview

+Are you tired of managing your markdown articles manually?
+Do you want to simplify the process of content creation and management?
+Look no further than the Front Matter extension for Visual Studio Code.

+Designed for developers and content creators, Front Matter gives you the power and control of a full-blown CMS, without the hassle of dealing with servers, websites, or APIs.
+With Front Matter, you can create and manage your content directly in Visual Studio Code, using your favorite tools and workflows.

-The Front Matter extension for Visual Studio Code is an ideal choice for developers who want to simplify the process of operating and managing their markdown articles.
-It provides users with the power and control of a full-blown CMS, allowing them to keep a list of used tags, categories, create content, preview posts before publishing, and more.
-The extension supports several static-site generators and frameworks, including Hugo, Jekyll, Hexo, NextJs, Gatsby, and more.
+The extension supports several static-site generators and frameworks, including Astro, Hugo, Jekyll, Hexo, NextJs, Gatsby, and more.

 ![Welcome screen to configure your website][01]

-We present our extension which provides the following features to a technical audience:
+## Features

+Front Matter comes packed with a range of powerful features, including:

-- a page dashboard providing an overview of markdown pages with the ability to search, filter and type content;
+- A page dashboard that lets you search, filter, and type content with ease.
-- a site preview within Visual Studio Code;
+- A site preview that shows you exactly how your content will look before you publish it.
-- SEO checks for title, description and keywords;
+- SEO checks that help you optimize your content for search engines.
-- support for custom actions/scripts;
+- Support for custom actions/scripts.
-- and many more features.
+- And many more features.

 ![Site preview][02]

 ## Why Front Matter?

-Initially, [Elio Struyf][03] developed the Front Matter extension when migrating from WordPress to Hugo (Static web site Generator), in order to facilitate content management.
+Initially, [Elio Struyf][03] developed the Front Matter extension when migrating from WordPress to Hugo (static-site Generator), in order to facilitate content management.
 Over time, he expanded the extension's capabilities, until it eventually evolved into a headless CMS that runs in Visual Studio Code.

 ## Advantages